 List of Events

-Our garden is a love song, a duet between the home owner and Mother Nature.
-Mother Nature has given us a creek and an array of mature trees on a wooded lot.
+Get swept away in a love song, a duet between the home owner and Mother Nature, as you float through this garden.
+Mother Nature provided a creek and an array of mature trees on a wooded lot.
 Owners built a gazebo for peaceful contemplation, a bridge with custom railings to cross the creek, a fish fountain named "spewie" and added yard art which brings them joy.
 Enjoy the results of the wife's "overgrown" imagination and her sense of whimsy.
-THIS HOME IS THE SITE OF THE PERRENIAL PLANT SALE AND A TRUE "YARD" SALE - ALL THINGS GARDEN RELATED, INCLUDING JEWELRY.
-Visit this garden and enjoy "Fun by the Yard"!

-Stroll through an abundant selection of hostas and shade plants, a large perennial bed and a large selection of pots and hanging baskets.
-The garden features an attractive garden house and potting area and statuary scattered throughout the property.
-Also featured in the garden are several potted sedum selections throughout the yard, a fairy garden, a variety of flowering shrubs and sitting areas to view the garden.
+Stroll through an abundant selection of hostas and shade plants, a grand perennial bed and an array of pots and hanging baskets.
+This garden features an attractive garden house and potting area, as well as statuary scattered throughout the property.
+Several potted sedum selections throughout the yard, a fairy garden, a variety of flowering shrubs and sitting areas to view the garden all offer charm.
 The garden is a bird haven throughout the year with feeding stations, bird houses and bird baths for feathered friends.
 Revel in this garden’s bountiful shades of glory!

-Join City Conservationist Tom Zager for a live tree planting demonstration at the Library.
-Learn the dos and don’ts of how to make your tree survive (it’s more than just “this end up!”)
+Join City Conservationist Tom Zagar for a live tree planting at the Library.
+Learn the dos and don’ts of how to make your tree survive (it’s more than just “green side up!”).